Part 2: Solving the Blind Spots – Connecting Your Data for Smarter Decisions

 Maria is a senior underwriter.
 Her loan output fell 50% over three months.
 The numbers are visible.
 The cause isn't.

 Without visibility across the full loan workflow, leadership can't tell whether the problem started in sales, processing, or document collection.
+They end up guessing — and guessing wrong means investing in the wrong fix.

 The Loan Officer Buried in Admin